flipthedog/FaceDraw/README.md

 A python program that will convert an image to a G-code file that you can run on a 3D printer.
 By attaching a marker or other drawing utensil your 3d printer head you can draw an image.

+## Warning
+Running G-code that you do not understand has the potential to crash your machine.
+Please make sure you properly understand what this code does before running it.
+Also please know how 3D printers work before running this code.

 ## But How?
 The intention of this program is to allow you to draw your face, or anything else, with a 3D printer or similar hardware.
-Simply strap a pen or marker to your machine toolhead and a piece of paper to your print surface and run the generated g-code file.
+Simply strap a pen or marker to your machine tool head and a piece of paper to your print surface and run the generated g-code file.

 On the software side this project relies heavily on OpenCV for image processing as well as a bit of slicer code to generate a G-code file.
 Eventually, there will be multiple different types of slicers for different types of images, but now there is just **Raster**.

 **Raster** will divide your image into different squares and determine if each square needs to be colored in based on the number